Laurie Hernandez, with a new coach and newfound joy, gives U.S. gymnastics a dose of hope

 Hernandez wasn’t the only gymnast making her competitive debut with a new coach Saturday.
 So, too, was Riley McCusker, who relocated to Arizona to train alongside U.S. national teammate Jade Carey.

-It was McCusker’s first meet since the August 2019 U.S. championships, where she couldn’t complete because she was suffering from an exercise-induced illness, rhabdomyolysis.
-McCusker looked fit and confident Saturday and posted the second-highest marks on uneven bars.
+It was McCusker’s first meet since the August 2019 U.S. championships, which she couldn’t complete because she was suffering from an exercise-induced illness, rhabdomyolysis.
+McCusker looked fit and confident Saturday and posted the second-highest marks on the uneven bars.

 Without referencing Haney, Hernandez spoke about the bond she and McCusker share, having sought out new coaches while reclaiming a love for gymnastics.